 The Insignia 4K Ultra HD Fire TV Edition boasts a fantastic 4K display that delivers crisp and sharp visuals, with an 8 million pixel count for stunning picture quality, excellent clarity, vivid colors, and deep contrast.
 The product comes packed in with Fire TV support, so all of your favorite streaming options are available from the get-go, and boasts a highly intuitive UI that automatically combines live TV and streaming options together on one home screen, making deciding what to watch as simple as possible.
 Streaming services include Netflix, SHOWTIME, YouTube, Hulu, Prime Video, HBO, STARZ, and more.
 The Alexa-enabled remote works great, allowing for voice control.

 Though the selection of streaming options is robust, featuring all of the major players, we did notice that there is no option for the Xfinity app, which could be an issue if that is your cable provider.
 Additionally, the remote control takes a bit of getting used to, using a series of rings in order to navigate channels.
 We found using Alexa to be much simpler.
 If you need a new TV to use with many streaming options, you might want to learn about the best time to buy a TV.

 #3 TCL 50S425 4K Roku Smart TV (43”, 50”, 55”, 65”, 75”)

 Award: Best for Headphones

-WHY WE LIKE IT: A stunning 4K TV available in a wide variety of size options, bottoming out at 43” and maxing at 75”, with Roku functionality built-in, HDR integration, a powerful mobile app and support for Alexa and Google Assistant.
-This is a great television available in a large variety of sizes, including 65inch 4k, suiting the needs of just about any family.
+WHY WE LIKE IT: A stunning 4K TV available in a wide variety of size options, bottoming out at 43” and maxing at 75”, with Roku functionality built-in, HDR integration, a powerful mobile app, and support for Alexa and Google Assistant.
+This great television is available in a large variety of sizes, including 65inch 4k, which suits the needs of just about any family.